-- 6. Remove all layers and data sources from the previous displays. - 7.
-Display the data from the <local path>/Data/Hydra/MYD021KM.A2018191.0505.006.2018191160917.hdf file. - a.
+1. Remove all layers and data sources from the previous displays.

+Display the data from the <local path>/Data/Hydra/ MYD021KM.A2023230.0930.061.2023230112307.NRT.hdf file.

+- a.
 In the left panel of the Data Sources tab of the Data Explorer, choose Satellite -> HYDRA, navigate to the MODIS file and click Add Source. - b.
 Change data source name.
 In the Field Selector, Right Click on Hydra under Data Sources and select Properties.
-Change Name from Hydra to MODIS 2018/07/10 at 05:05:00 UTC and click OK. - c.
-Under Fields expand the MultiSpectral drop down list and select Emissive_Bands. - d.
-Under Displays select MultiSpectral Display. - e.
+Change Name from Hydra to MODIS 2023/08/18 at 09:30:00 UTC and click OK. - c.
+Under Fields expand the MultiSpectral drop down list and select Emissive\Bands. - d.
+Under Displays select MultiSpectral Display.

+e.
 Click Create Display.

-An 11.0 μm image over Eastern China from 05:05:00 UTC on September 07, 2018 is displayed.
+An 11.0 μm image over Hurricane Hillary from 09:30:00 UTC on August 18, 2023 is displayed.

-- a.
+- 3. Change the band displayed in the Main Display. - a.
 Left Click MultiSpectral in Legend to bring Layer Controls to front. - b.
-Change band with either LeftClick+Drag option to move the green selector bar or select the Band from the drop-down list at the bottom of the Display tab of the LayerControls.
+Change band with either Left Click+Drag option to move the green selector bar or select the Band from the drop-down list at the bottom of the Display tab of the Layer Controls.